marcascal2/acme-rico/readme.md

 ./mvnw spring-boot:run
 ```

-## In case you find a bug/suggested improvement for Spring Petclinic
+## In case you find a bug/suggested improvement for Acme-Rico
 Our issue tracker is available here: https://github.com/gii-is-DP2/spring-petclinic/issues